 The Lycée Français de la Havane Alejo Carpentier is a French-medium school that offers the national curriculum of France leading to the baccalaureat exam.
 The school, which also has two campuses, is registered with the Agency for French Education Abroad (AEFE).
 Senior high school students follow an online programme offered by the French National Centre for Distance Education (CNED).

 Education is compulsory from age six to 15 and public education is free at all levels.
 Secondary schooling has junior and senior stages, with the latter offered in pre-university and technical-professional tracks.
-In 2019, net enrolment was 97.2 at pre-schools, 99.1 per cent at primary level, and 83.4 per cent at secondary level.
-Gross tertiary enrolment was 41.4 per cent.
+In 2019, net enrolment was 97 per cent at pre-schools, 99 per cent at primary level, and 83 per cent at secondary level, according to UNESCO.
+Gross tertiary enrolment was 44 per cent.